API Keys

 How security works

-Section titled “How security works”dk_ keys use a restricted delegation model.
-A key can never access more than its creator can access.
+Section titled “How security works”qk_ keys use a scoped permission model.
+A key can only perform the actions its scope allows, and never more than its creator can access.

-- If you have access policies that restrict you to Southeast data, any key you create is also restricted to Southeast data
+- If you have access policies that restrict you to certain data, any key you create is also restricted

 - If your policies change, the key’s effective access changes too — automatically